Azure/data-management-zone/README.md

 # Enterprise Scale Analytics - Data Management

-> **General disclaimer:** Please be aware that this template is in private preview.
-Therefore, expect smaller bugs and issues when working with the solution.
-Please submit an Issue in GitHub if you come across any issues that you would like us to fix.

 ## Description

 The Data Management template is, as the name suggests, classified as a management function and is at the heart of the [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) solution pattern.
 It is responsible for the governance of the platform and enables communication to ingest data sources from Azure, third-party clouds and on-premises data sources.